-Credited to build India’s first ever indigenous PC, at the same time when US was building its first PC, Shiv Nadar, Chairman of HCL Infosystems Limited (NSE:HCL-INSYS) and HCL Technologies Ltd (NSE:HCLTECH), has pioneered the computer hardware and semiconductor industry in India.
-Unlike most IT companies, HCL prioritized the Indian Market.
+Credited to build India’s first ever indigenous PC, at the same time when US was building its first PC, Shiv Nadar, the Founder and Chairman of HCL Infosystems Limited (NSE:HCL-INSYS) and HCL Technologies Ltd (NSE:HCLTECH), has pioneered the computer hardware and semiconductor industry in India.
+Unlike most IT companies, HCL prioritised the Indian Market.

 Name: Shiv Nadar